cpatgo/funnel/wp-content/plugins/lifterlms/readme.txt

 **Ecommerce Features**

 + Accept one-time and/or recurring payments for your courses and memberships
-+ Works with PayPal out of the box
 + Coupon system
 + A voucher code system so you can grant access to large groups of people
 + Accept credit cards directly on your site with the LifterLMS Stripe Extension